In January 2026, the final Tata Steel Chess Masters standings showed two Uzbek players in the top two positions.

 The Open field also includes Fabiano Caruana, Hikaru Nakamura, Praggnanandhaa, Anish Giri, Matthias Bluebaum, Wei Yi, and Andrey Esipenko.
 Round 1 pairing: Sindarov faces Esipenko.

 Sindarov arrives as the player who just posted the second-best result at Tata Steel 2026.
 The format is a double round-robin, 14 rounds.
 His Tata Steel performance showed he can compete with the strongest players in the world over a full tournament.
-Whether the same form transfers to a Candidates format, with the additional pressure and preparation that comes with that level, is the question Larnaca will answer.
+Whether the same form transfers to a Candidates format, with the additional pressure and preparation that comes with that level, is the question Paphos will answer.

 At 20 years old, even a strong but non-winning Candidates result extends his preparation for the 2028 cycle.